 This is a sneaky little technique, Where you tie about a foot or so of leader onto the back hook of a kastmaster.
 Then to the end of the line tie on your fly or streamer of choice.

 This can be done with almost any lure, but because the kastmaster is an excellent caster.
 It is one of the best candidates.

 When the kastmaster is retrieved, the streamer or fly trails behind it.
-The kastmaster not only adds as a weight to cast out the fly, its large, shiny body grabs a lot of attention.
-Many wary trout, will ignore the Kastmaster, but will grab the much safer fly just behind.
+The kastmaster not only acts as a weight to cast out the fly, but its large, shiny body also grabs a lot of attention.
+Many wary trout, will ignore the kastmaster, but will grab the much safer trailing fly just behind.

 Best line to use with a Kastmaster lure?

-Kastmasters can create slight line twist.
-So using a spinning reel with a smooth roller and excellent line lay should help minimise it.
+Kastmasters can create slight line twists.
+So using a spinning reel with a smooth roller and excellent line lay should help minimize it.